thevivek2/simpleconnect/README.md

 # simpleconnect
-Microservice that connects provider and consumer based on interest, very simple.
+Microservice that connects provider and consumer based on interest, and very simple so that we will hear from many nobody

-<b>Lookups </b> - interest <br>
 <b>Providers </b> - someone who owns that interest <br>
 <b>Consumers </b> - someone who loved that interest.

 <br>
-<b>Idea</b> is to get rid of filling many field information to match, instead taking what best explains you/situtation/anything.

-Sounds simple ? yes, we will start with even very simple and then make it simple.
+<b>Idea</b> Lets listen the voice of nobody as anonymous and provide if you have same interest as nobody.
+We will be always nobody & anonymous